sathish-kumar-G/postgREST-API/POSTGREST_API_SUMMARY.md

-## Drawbacks of PostgREST Compared to Spring Boot with PostgreSQL Approach
+## Drawbacks of PostgREST Compared to the Spring Boot Approach

 | Aspect                     | Spring Boot                                      | PostgREST                                               |
 |----------------------------|--------------------------------------------------|---------------------------------------------------------|